QR code payment: ASEAN Integrated QR Code Payment System

 This integrated QR code payment system allows people to make transactions with banks or e-money that supports their local integrated QR code payment system in any of the participating countries.
-Local currencies are used in these transactions, meaning that transactions in Thailand using an Indonesian payment app will directly exchange rupiah with baht.
-Currently, three of the QR code payment systems in ASEAN are connected (Indonesia, Malaysia and Thailand).
-Singapore and the Philippines are also planning to integrate their QR payment systems.
-The following are QR Payment systems that are in or soon will be in the integrated pament system.
+The ASEAN Integrated QR Code Payment System is part of ASEAN Local Currency Transaction (LCT) Framework, an initiave aimed at using local currencies and reduced dependence on certain currencies, particularly the US dollar, in cross-border transaction among ASEAN countries.
+Local currencies are used, meaning that transactions in Thailand using an Indonesian payment app will directly exchange rupiah with baht.
+Currently, four of the QR code payment systems in ASEAN are connected (Indonesia, Malaysia, Singapore and Thailand).
+Philippines are also planning to integrate their QR payment systems.